 Red Clover Book Award [Grade K-4]

-Students in Grades K-4 are read the 10 best picture books [both fiction and non-fiction] and participate in literacy response activities to increase understanding.
-Each spring students vote for their favorite book, and these student votes join others from all over Vermont to select the winner.
+Students in Grades K-4 are read the 10 best picture books [both fiction and non-fiction] chosen by a panel of Vermont educators and librarians.
+They participate in literacy response activities to make connections and increase understanding.
+Each spring students vote for their favorite book, and these student votes join others from all over Vermont to select the Red Clover Winner for the year.
 Last year over 24,000 elementary students chose our winner.
-See the Red Clover page for more details of this year's books.